-Scheduling Coordinators for Generating Units and Resource-Specific System Resources may elect on a thirty (30)-day basis either of the two options provided below (the Proxy Cost option or the Registered Cost option) for specifying their Start-Up Costs and Minimum Load Costs to be used for those resources in the CAISO Markets Processes.
-The elections are independent; that is, a Scheduling Coordinator electing either the Proxy Cost option or Registered Cost option for Start-Up Costs may make a different election for Minimum Load Costs.
-If a Scheduling Coordinator has not made an election, the CAISO will assume the Proxy Cost option as the default option.
+Scheduling Coordinators for Generating Units and Resource-Specific System Resources that are Use-Limited Resources may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for specifying their Start-Up Costs and Minimum Load Costs to be used for those resources in the CAISO Markets Processes.
+The elections are independent; that is, a Scheduling Coordinator for a Use-Limited Resource electing to use either the Proxy Cost methodology or the Registered Cost methodology for Start-Up Costs may make a different election for Minimum Load Costs.
+If a Scheduling Coordinator has not made an election, the CAISO will assume the Proxy Cost methodology as the default.

 Scheduling Coordinators for Multi-Stage Generating Resources may also register with the CAISO their Transition Costs on a thirty (30)-day basis.